Login

 Adding item to wishlist requires an account

 Participating in this experience means that you will get the chance to visit a long-term tea plantation and learn about the leaf harvest activity and the history of this beverage.
+You’re cup of tea will never taste the same again!

 During our workshop, you can actively engage in the processing of tea and additional products, that are part of our tea recipes.
 Afterwards, you will taste a unique type of tea, whose recipe has been passed on as a family tradition through four generations.
 The family is still dedicated to this work and generously involves 60 other families, that provide the locally cultivated raw ingredients.
 At the end of this experience, you will observe the transformation process of tea and learn all about its organoleptic characteristics.

-This experience starts at 9 am in the Tea House Cusco (have a look at the map below to see the location) and ends at around 12 am.
-We think that combining the tea experience with our Coffee Route is the best way to add value to the Huayopata Valley excursion.
-Have a look at our 4 days, 3 nights suggestion called The Route of Goodies to Machu Picchu!
+Of course you could decide to stay somewhere nearby, before starting this wonderful tea experience.
+Afterwards you could then continue your way to Aguas Calientes, so you can visit Machu Picchu the following day.
+However, we believe that combining the tea experience with our beloved Coffee Route is the best way to add value to the Huayopata Valley excursion.
+Please have a look at our 4 days, 3 nights suggestion called The Route of Goodies to Machu Picchu!

-Why is this experience RESPONSible?
+Why is this experience Impactful?

 This experience is offered by a small-scale, family-owned company with social responsibility: Its aim is to generate socio-economic growth for the 63 local tea-producing families.
 Many of them depend solely on their production as their primary source of income.